 Marketing is tough, if you want to do a good job of it.
-And for most businesses of reasonable size (think larger than just a few employees), it’s probably a job that’s too big for one person to manage alone.
+And for most businesses, it’s probably a job that’s too big for one person to manage alone.
 Not only is it just a lot of work in terms of sheer volume, but there are so many disciplines that make up a good marketing strategy in the modern world that it’s hard to find one person who can do it all.
 Sure, there are people who can write as well as they design, and manage everything from social media to paid media with ease.
 But there aren’t many of them.

-This is why, much like Nick Fury, you have to build a team.
-A group of people with disparate but complementary talents who, together, can meet the challenges of modern marketing head-on.
+A group of people with disparate but complementary talents, together, can meet the challenges of modern marketing head-on.
 So what are you looking for?
 Where do you start, and how do you go about building that team?
 Let’s get into it.

 Much like marketing itself, the process of building your team can be difficult.
 It’s a big deal, after all—not only are you setting the course of your business, but you’re affecting individual lives (namely, the people you’re either hiring or transitioning from role to role to make up the team).
 So it’s critically important that you plan ahead before you just start hiring people willy-nilly.